maksym-lepekh/asyop/library/thread.md

 ---

 # Thread support
-The asy::op library provides a helper

 ## Threadify
+The asy::op library provides a helper to quickly convert a blocking call into an asynchronous operation.
+The implementation is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcxNjI4MTg4NF19
+eyJoaXN0b3J5IjpbNzM3NjUzMDg3XX0=
 -->